sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

 Transition_mode = kube_stopped

 The kube deployed container has exited.
 No container is running.

+This state can be reached, only from "KUBE_RUNNING".

 This is the immediate state, when the kube managed container exits.

+This state transions to next state as below
 * If this transition is due to `systemctl stop` action
-   *  If set_owner = local, it transtions synchronously to state 0
+      *  if set_owner = local, it synchronously moves to INIT state.
-   *  If set_owner = kube, it remains in this state, until `systemctl start` and transitions to state 4.
+      *  if set_owner = kube, waits for the `systemctl start` action, which would take it to, state KUBE_READY

-* If this is due to container exit, which may be unexpected crash or kube un-deploy to handle manifest removed or updated
+ * If this is due to container exit, which may be unexpected crash or kube un-deploy to handle manifest removed or updated.
+It remains in this state, until any of the following occur.
-   * Stays in this state, until either kube deploy and transitions to state 3<br/>
+   * When kube deploy happen, it would transition it to state KUBE_PENDING.
-      OR
-   * If fallback is enabled and failure mode check is enabled, upon the failure period, the monit transitions it to state 0, from where it would initiate `systemctl start`, which will take it to state 1.
+     If this transiton was due to manifest update, this transition would be instantaneous.
+   * When `systemctl stop` happens with set_owner = local, it reverts to state INIT.

 ### Common set of scenarios
 The common scenarios and the corresponding transition flows are descibed below on scenario basis.

 ### Default scenario:
 None of the features are configured with set_owner = kube.
-Here it swings between states 0 and 1.
-The action, `systemctl start` takes from state 0 to 1 and `systemctl stop` reverses it from state 1 to 0.
+Here it swings between states INIT and LOCAL.
+The action, `systemctl start` takes from state INIT to LOCAL and `systemctl stop` reverses it from state LOCAL to INIT.

 ### Kube managing feature with fallback enabled:
-Upon system boot, the state is at 0.
-The `systemctl start` takes it to state 1 and as well add a label that enables kube-deployment.
+Upon system boot, the state is at INIT.
+The `systemctl start` takes it to state LOCAL and as well add a label that enables kube-deployment.
 Whenever kube deploys in future, asyhnchronously, the deployed-container sets transition_mode to kube_pending and gets into sleep-forever.
-This action by kube transitions to state 2.
-The hostcfgd interferes, stops both the local container and kube-deployed container, which transitions it to state 3.
-Upon state 3 reached, the hostcfgd sets mode=kube_ready and initiates `systemctl start`, that transitions to state 4, along with a label to enable kube-deployment.
-As kube is all ready to deploy, it re-deploys, which takes it to state 5.
+This action by kube transitions to state LOCAL_TO_KUBE.
+The hostcfgd interferes, stops both the local container and kube-deployed container, which transitions it to state KUBE_PENDING.
+Upon state KUBE_PENDING reached, the hostcfgd sets transition_mode=kube_ready and initiates `systemctl start`, that transitions to state KUBE_READY, along with a label to enable kube-deployment.
+As kube is all ready to deploy, it re-deploys, which takes it to state KUBE_RUNNING.

-This stays in state-5, until container exits.
+This stays in state-KUBE_RUNNING, until container exits.
 In normal conditions, the exit is mostlikely because kube un-deployed to handle a manifest update.
-This takes it to state 6, where transition_mode = kube_stopped.
-The kubelet re-deploys the container per updated-manifest, which takes it to state-3, where kube container sets the transition_mode to kube_pending and goes to sleep.
-The hostcfgd notices it, stops the sleeping container, sets the transition_mode to kube_ready and call `systemctl start`, along with label to enable kube deployment and this takes to state 4.
-Kube re-reploys to reach the stable state-5.
+This takes it to state KUBE_STOPPED, where transition_mode = kube_stopped.
+The kubelet re-deploys the container per updated-manifest, which takes it to state-KUBE_PENDING, where kube container sets the transition_mode to kube_pending and goes to sleep.
+The hostcfgd notices it, stops the sleeping container, sets the transition_mode to kube_ready and call `systemctl start`, along with label to enable kube deployment and this takes to state KUBE_READY.
+Kube re-reploys to reach the stable state-KUBE_RUNNING.

-Once kube deploys a container, the transition_mode never goes to none and flips between kube controlled modes as 'pending', 'ready', 'running' & 'stopped'.
-In two ways, it could get reset to none.
-One, set_owner = local, followed by `systemctl stop`.
-Two, the container  is not 'running' for a period more than set failmode period and it has fallback enabled, which takes it back to state-0, where mode=none, by monit.
+Once kube deploys a container, the transition_mode never goes to none and runs the sequence as 'kube_pending', 'kube_ready', 'kube_kube_running' & 'kube_stopped' and  back to 'kube_pending'.
+It could get reset to INIT state, when `systemctl stop` is called with set_owner = local.

 ### kube managing feature with fallback disable:
-Upon system boot, the state is at 0.
-The `systemctl start`, sets transition_mode to 'kube_ready' which takes it to state 4 and as well add a label that enables kube-deployment.
-Whenever kube deploys in future, asyhnchronously, it sets the transition_mode to 'kube-running' and current_owner to 'kube', which is state 5.
+Upon system boot, the state is at INIT.
+The `systemctl start`, sets transition_mode to 'kube_ready' which takes it to state KUBE_READY and as well add a label that enables kube-deployment.
+Whenever kube deploys in future, asyhnchronously, it sets the transition_mode to 'kube-running' and current_owner to 'kube', which is state KUBE_RUNNING.

-In normal mode, when the corresponding manifest gets updated, kube un-deploys the current running container, this takes it to state 6.
-It stays in state-6, until kube re-deploys.
+In normal mode, when the corresponding manifest gets updated, kube un-deploys the current running container, this takes it to state KUBE_STOPPED.
+It stays in state-KUBE_STOPPED, until kube re-deploys.
 This goes through the approval process.
-The deployed container sets transition_mode to 'kube_pending', which is noticed by hostcfgd.
-The hostcfgd stops the sleeping container, sets the transition_mode to kube_ready and call `systemctl start`, along with label to enable kube deployment and this takes to state 4.
-Kube re-reploys to reach the stable state-5.
+The deployed container sets transition_mode to 'kube_pending', which is state KUBE_PENDING.
+This is noticed by hostcfgd.
+The hostcfgd stops the sleeping container, sets the transition_mode to kube_ready and call `systemctl start`, along with label to enable kube deployment and this takes to state KUBE_READY.
+Kube re-reploys to reach the stable state-KUBE_RUNNING.

 ### Switching from kube managed to local mode:
-In normal mode, the feature would be in state-5, where kube deployed container is running.
+In normal mode, the feature would be in state-KUBE_RUNNING, where kube deployed container is running.
 When user runs a config command to change the owner to local, it updates `set_owner=local`, call `systemctl stop`.
-This `systemctl stop` stops the container, which transitions to state-6 and upon reaching state-6, it sets transition_mode to none, which takes it to state=0.
-The config command, then issues `systemctl start`, which takes it to state-1
+This `systemctl stop` stops the container, which transitions to state-KUBE_STOPPED, then it sets transition_mode to none, which takes it to state=INIT.
+The config command, then issues `systemctl start`, which takes it to state-LOCAL

 ### Switching from local to kube managed:
-In normal mode, the feature is in state-1.
+In normal mode, the feature is in state-LOCAL.
 When user runs a config command to switch, it updates `set_owner=kube`, and then call `systemctl stop`.
-The service stop, will stop the local container, which would take it to state-0.
-The config command will then call `systemctl start` and that takes it to state-4 or state-1, depending on fallback enabled or not.
+The service stop, will stop the local container, which would take it to state-INIT.
+The config command will then call `systemctl start` and that takes it to state-KUBE_READY or state-LOCAL, depending on fallback enabled or not.
 Rest of the state transition is already explained above.

 ## Internal commands